Auto OEM Keeps Supply Chains Running Amid COVID-19 CrisisEverstream Team

 “In the early weeks of the Coronavirus crisis Everstream Analytics helped us avoid lost production worth high double-digit millions of euros, maybe even triple-digit, in a single major engine program.”

 – Senior Manager, Risk Management

-Everstream Analytics helps a tier one automotive component manufacturer keep supply chains running through the COVID-19 crisis.
-A vital link in the automotive industry’s global supply chains, this worldwide corporation has recorded sales of more than $10 billion with 29,000 employees in 19 countries.
+Serving a vital link in the automotive industry’s global supply chains, a global tier one automotive component manufacturer has recorded sales of more than $10 billion with 29,000 employees in 19 countries.
 The company makes components that car owners rely upon but rarely see, from clutches and axle components to turbochargers and cabin heating systems.
-It is also a major player in the e-mobility revolution, producing electric motors, transmissions and complete EV-drive modules together with a wide range of electric accessories for hybrid vehicles.
+It is also a major player in the e-mobility revolution, producing electric motors, transmissions, and complete EV-drive modules together with a wide range of electric accessories for hybrid vehicles.

-The automotive component manufacturer runs a complex and truly global supply chain, with a network of 67 production facilities and hundreds of specialist second – and third – tier suppliers around the world.
-The scale and reach of that supplier network put the company at the epicenter of the Coronavirus outbreak when the virus struck the city of Wuhan in China at the end of 2019.
-As efforts to battle the disease led to shut-downs and travel restrictions across the region, the company needed to take decisive action to secure critical components produced by local suppliers.
+The automotive component manufacturer runs a complex and truly global supply chain, with a network of 67 production facilities and hundreds of second – and third – tier specialist suppliers around the world.
+The scale and reach of that supplier network put the company at the epicenter of the COVID-19 outbreak when the virus struck the city of Wuhan in China at the end of 2019.
+As efforts to battle the disease led to shutdowns and travel restrictions across the region, the company needed to take decisive action to secure critical components produced by local suppliers.

 – Maintain supply of critical components for

 – Track the impact of the coronavirus pandemic on hundreds of suppliers and transport routes

 – Plan and execute an effective response to

 Everstream Analytics, with 24/7 monitoring of virus impact on production facilities and transport networks